The Pirates Who Don't Do Anything

-Likewise, this episode is the only one in which Amy, ostensibly an engineering student, is shown attending class.
+- Likewise, this episode is the only one in which Amy, ostensibly an engineering student, is shown attending class.
 She's also an intern at Planet Express, but never seen to do actual work there.
 It's later revealed that Professor Farnsworth keeps her around because she has the same blood type as him.

-Planet Express itself never seems to do deliveries anymore.
+- Planet Express itself never seems to do deliveries anymore.
 Lampshaded in an episode by Hermes:

 Hermes: Didn't we used to be a delivery company?

-Dr. Orpheus in The Venture Brothers is by trade A NECROMANCER!, yet is never seen actually raising anyone from the dead (apart from an attempt at resurrecting Hank and Dean).
+- Dr. Orpheus is by trade A NECROMANCER!, yet is never seen actually raising anyone from the dead (apart from an attempt at resurrecting Hank and Dean).
 What he actually does appears to be random magic and protecting the fabric of the universe from the forces of chaos.
 Lampshaded in Season 4, where he mentions that he only chose his title because, unlike terms like "wizard" or "magician", it hasn't been tainted by popular culture.

 Billy Whalin: We don't need much room for what we do, and that's why we can't pay you that much.
 Because we don't do that much.